Myanmar – Part Two: The Temples of Bagan

 The Bliss of the Blue Bird

-So we sleep in until a reasonable hour, had breakfast and then parked ourselves at the pool for much of the day.
-It was glorious.
-In fact, we had it all to ourselves until mid-afternoon when some of the morning temple-hoppers began to return.
+So we sleep in until a reasonable hour, have breakfast and then park ourselves at the pool for much of the day.
+It is glorious.
+In fact, we have it all to ourselves until mid-afternoon when some of the morning temple-hoppers begin to return.

-It was a great way to spend our final day in Bagan.
-We had planned on taking in another sunset from atop a different temple on our last night but the weather didn’t cooperate so instead we wandered into town and found a terrific family-owned restaurant for dinner.
+We planned to take in another sunset from atop a different temple tonight but the weather doesn’t cooperate.
+Instead, we wander into town and find a terrific family-owned restaurant for dinner.

-I really enjoyed our brief stay in Bagan despite the persistent hawkers.
+I have really enjoyed our brief stay in Bagan despite the persistent hawkers.
 It’s incredible just how much there is to see in Myanmar and Bagan is ground-zero for archeological wonders.
-It was equally as impressive as fellow Asian superstar sights like Cambodia’s Angkor Wat or China’s Great Wall.
+It’s equally as impressive as fellow Asian superstar sights like Cambodia’s Angkor Wat or China’s Great Wall.